Freelance Research and Editorial Consultant

 Favourite British film of all time: It’s so hard to choose between these: Carine Adler’s sublime Under the Skin; Nicolas Roeg’s terrifyingly affecting Don’t Look Now; and (if I’m allowed a US, UK coproduction), Kubrick’s masterful The Shining.

-Favourite Recent British film: I change my mind about this all the time, but current recent favourites are: Lynne Ramsay's You Were Never Really Here; Francis Lee's God's Own Country; and Yorgos Lanthimos's dark, dark fable The Killing of a Sacred Deer (I also can't wait to see his next film The Favourite).
+Favourite Recent British film: I change my mind about this all the time, but current recent favourites are: Lynne Ramsay's You Were Never Really Here; Yorgos Lanthimos's The Favourite ; Francis Lee's God's Own Country.
+I also loved Lanthimos's The Killing of a Sacred Deer.

 Contact Sarah at: Sarah.Lutton@britishcouncil.org